-The clothes dryer is one of the most popular and useful gadgets in the home, and yet without proper maintenance, it can be a threat to your safety.
+The humble dryer is one of the most popular and useful gadgets in the home, and yet without proper maintenance, it can be a threat to your safety.
 The biggest issue is that our clothes produce lint, and over time this lint will slowly build up in your dryer vent lines.
-To learn more about why this is a problem, check out our dryer vent cleaning service.
+Left unchecked, this can cause a serious fire risk.
+And while cleaning your dryer vents seems like a simple job, you will find out quickly that without the right tools, things can get tricky, which is of course why we would encourage you to call us for a free quote from the best dryer vent cleaning service in Portland.

 Easy Steps to Clean Your Dryer and Eliminate Lint Buildup

 The first thing to do is locate your dryer’s lint trap, which is normally at the front of the machine.
 Remove the trap and scrape away any lint.
 Of course, this is the same process that should be repeated each time you put in a new load of laundry to dry.
 For a more complete clean, you would then use a vacuum cleaner to suck up any lint which has become trapped down the side of the filter.
 This can be tricky to do without the equipment that a professional dryer vent cleaning service provides.
 Once all of the lint has been removed, replace the lint trap.